 - Ministry of Education, Malaysia

-After completing their Engineering degree in Malaysia, students can easily transition to other countries and further their careers globally.
+After completing the Engineering degree in Malaysia, students can easily transition to other countries and further their careers globally.
 Accreditation from the Washington Accords enables degrees from Malaysian institutions to be accepted worldwide.

 Affordable Course Fee

-The fee required to complete the Engineering course from Malaysia is comparatively less than that required in many other countries, such as the USA, the UK, Australia, and Canada, to name just a few.
-With engineering education expenses shooting up worldwide, Malaysia comes across as a reliable option to receive a high-quality education at an affordable cost.
+The fee required to study engineering in Malaysia is comparatively less than what is charged in many other countries, such as the USA, the UK, Australia, and Canada, which have usually been the traditional international education destinations.
+However, as the education expenses and living costs continue to increase worldwide, Malaysia comes across as a reliable option to receive a high-quality education at an affordable cost.

 Globally Accepted Engineering Degree